IRONCORE BATTERIES

 DISADVANTAGES OF LITHIUM-ION BATTERIES

-• These batteries are not sustainable, they do not reduce your carbon footprint, this all false advertising
+• These batteries are not sustainable, and they do not reduce your carbon footprint, this all false advertising.

-• Once they have caught fire, it is extremely difficult to put out
+• Once they have caught fire, they are significantly difficult to put out.
+You cannot use a normal fire extinguisher.

-• In most cases a building or car will be either totatally destroyed or seriously damaged
+• In most cases the building or car will be either totally destroyed or sustain serious damage.

-• Children as young a 7 years old are paid $2 per day in dangerous mining conditions to mine cobalt for Lithium-ion batteries
+• Children as young as 7 years old are paid $2 per day in dangerous mining conditions to mine cobalt for Lithium-ion batteries.

-• The extraction process of lithium is very resource demanding and specifically uses around 500,000 litre of water in the extracting 1 metric tonne of Lithium
+• The extraction process of lithium is very resource intensive and uses around 500,000 litres of water in the extraction of 1 metric tonne of Lithium.

-• There is signicant environmental damage to diverse ecosystems around some Lithium mines
+• There is significant environmental damage to diverse ecosystems around some Lithium mines.

-• Please do your reseaerch on these batteries, they are dangerous to us and the environment
+Please do your research on these batteries, they are dangerous to us, the people we love and to the environment.

 Below are Charge and Discharge information of our Nickel Iron batteries.